-Alejandro Mayorkas ’85 Selected to Lead Homeland Security
+Alejandro Mayorkas ’85 Confirmed to Lead Homeland Security

-The recent selection of Alejandro Mayorkas '85 by President-elect Joe Biden to be secretary of the Homeland Security Department is just the latest milestone in a legal career marked by superlatives.
-Mayorkas had previously served as director of United States Citizenship and Immigration Services (USCIS) and as deputy secretary of Homeland Security in the Obama administration.
+The confirmation of Alejandro Mayorkas '85 to be secretary of the Homeland Security Department is just the latest milestone in a legal career marked by superlatives.
+Prior to his DHS nomination by President Joe Biden, Mayorkas had served as director of United States Citizenship and Immigration Services (USCIS) and as deputy secretary of Homeland Security in the Obama administration.

-No stranger to firsts, this new appointment makes Mayorkas the first Latino to head the department.
+No stranger to firsts, the confirmation makes Mayorkas the first Latino to head the department.
 Earlier in his career, he was the youngest United States attorney at the time, at age 39, when President Bill Clinton appointed him to the California Central District post in 1998.
 He has also held a number of senior positions at the prestigious law firm O’Melveny & Myers.

 "My father and mother brought me to this country to escape communism.
 They cherished our democracy and were intensely proud to become United States citizens, as was I," said the Cuban-born Mayorkas after being introduced by Biden at a November press conference (pictured).
 "I have carried that pride throughout my nearly 20 years of government service."

 Named a Distinguished Alumnus of the Year by LLS in 2001, Mayorkas has maintained strong connections to his alma mater, where he was a staff member of the Loyola of Los Angeles Entertainment Law Review.
 He served as an adjunct professor of Trial Advocacy and is a member of the class of 1985 35-year reunion committee.